Robert Van Rensselaer: Early life

-Robert Van Rensselaer was born December 16, 1740, at Fort Crailo in Rensselaer, New York.
-He was the son of Johannes Van Rensselaer (1708–1793), and Engeltie "Angelica" Livingston (1698–1746/47).
-His older siblings were Jeremiah Van Rensselaer, the 3rd Lieutenant Governor of New York, and Catherine Van Rensselaer, who married Philip Schuyler, who eventually became a United States senator from New York and was also a Federalist.
+Robert Van Rensselaer was born December 16, 1740, at Fort Crailo in Rensselaer, Province of New York.
+He was the son of Johannes Van Rensselaer (1708–1793), and Engeltie "Angelica" Livingston (1698–1746/47), descendants of ethnic Dutch and English colonists.
+His older siblings were Jeremiah Van Rensselaer, who became the 3rd Lieutenant Governor of New York, and Catherine Van Rensselaer, who married Philip Schuyler.
+Schuyler, a Federalist, was elected as a United States senator from New York.

-His paternal grandparents were Hendrick van Rensselaer (1667–1740), director of the Eastern patent of the Rensselaerswyck manor, and Catharina Van Brugh, daughter of merchant Johannes Pieterse Van Brugh (1624–1697).
+Van Rensselaer's paternal grandparents were Hendrick van Rensselaer (1667–1740), director of the Eastern patent of the Rensselaerswyck manor, and Catharina Van Brugh, daughter of merchant Johannes Pieterse Van Brugh (1624–1697).
 His paternal 2x great-grandfather was the merchant Killian Van Rensselaer, one of the original founders of the Dutch colony, New Amsterdam.
-His maternal grandparents were Robert Livingston the Younger and Margarita Schuyler, herself the daughter of Pieter Schuyler, the first Mayor of Albany.
+His maternal grandparents were Robert Livingston the Younger and Margarita Schuyler, the daughter of Pieter Schuyler, the first Mayor of Albany.

 Career

 On October 20, 1775, he was made colonel of the 8th Albany County Regiment of militia and on June 16, 1780, he was promoted to brigadier general of the second brigade of the Albany County militia.
 This brigade included the Tryon County militia.
 He fought at Fort Ticonderoga and at the Battle of Klock's Field.

 From 1775 to 1777, he was a member of the New York Provincial Congress and a member of the New York State Assembly in 1777-78, 1778-79 and 1780-81.
-In 1780, Van Rensselaer negotiated a mediation with the chiefs of the Oneida Nation, Native Americans who had made an alliance with the British against the American colonists during the Revolutionary War.
+In 1780, Van Rensselaer negotiated a mediation with the chiefs of the Oneida Nation, Native Americans who had been allied with the American colonists against the British.
+One of their members had been found with a war wampum belt indicating alliance with the British against the colonists.
+Van Rensselaer was trying to discover if there was a spy in their midst.
+The Mohawk Nation, led by Joseph Brant in military action, was among the Iroquois nations allied with the British.

-Van Rensselaer was a Federalist presidential elector in 1796, and cast his votes for the eventual 2nd President of the United States, John Adams, and Thomas Pinckney, who lost the vice-presidency to Thomas Jefferson.
+After the United States gained independence, Van Rensselaer was a Federalist presidential elector in 1796.
+He cast his votes for the eventual 2nd President of the United States, John Adams, and Thomas Pinckney.
+The latter lost the vice-presidency to Thomas Jefferson.
+The men's differences made governing more difficult.
+After this, candidates for president and vice-president were required to be elected together on a ticket from the same political party.